-We will give your new best friend a comprehensive physical examination, the appropriate immunizations and deworming medication.
+We will give your new best friend a comprehensive physical examination, the appropriate immunizations, and deworming medication.
 We will also test them for internal parasites.
-You will receive a kitten or puppy "kit" full of information and samples ot help you take the best care possible of your newest family member.
+You will receive a kitten or puppy "kit" full of information and samples to help you take the best care possible of your newest family member.

-We encourage you to contact us with any questions you might have about caring for your young pet, whether that be at your appointments or afterwards.
+We encourage you to contact us with any questions you might have about caring for your young pet, whether that be at your appointments or afterward.

 Once your pet's initial appointment is complete, you'll return periodically for his or her required booster shots.

 With recent advances in veterinary medical knowledge and care, as well as newer therapies and better nutrition, senior pets are living longer than ever.